A history of Autism diagnostic criteria

 The DSM-5 no longer groups developmental conditions under the label of ‘pervasive developmental disorders.’

-Instead, the new edition of the diagnostic manual introduced Autism spectrum disorder (ASD) as a condition in itself, rather than a categorization.
+Instead, the new edition of the diagnostic manual introduced Autism spectrum Disorder (ASD) as a condition in itself, rather than a categorization.

-ASD provides a single name and set of criteria for the previously defined conditions of Asperger’s disorder, Autistic disorder, PDD-NOS, CDD and Rett’s disorder.
+ASD provides a single name and set of criteria for the previously defined conditions of Asperger’s disorder, Autistic disorder, PDD-NOS, CDD, and Rett’s disorder.

 • Deficits in social communication and interaction